ndlib/hydra_connect_demo/README.md

     - [ ] Render a thumbnail
     - [X] Render the attachment name
   - [X] Modify predicate values
+- [X] Swap out Database persistence of works for Fedora persistence
 - [ ] UI response upon update of an existing work
   - [ ] BONUS: Display informational messages
   - [X] Redirect to a location